 Matt Kish is teaching at North Royalton High School.

 Mike Luzniak graduated from the Ohio Patrol Academy with the top academic honors in a class of 30.
-He is currently an officer with the Parma Hts.
+He is currently a lieutenant with the Parma Hts.
 Police Department.
 Mike earned his Master's of Art in Education Administration from Baldwin Wallace in May, 2007.

 teaches for the Advanced Technologies Academy in the Clark County School District (in Las Vegas, NV) and specializes in AP US Government and Psychology.

 Joe and Beth (Smotzer) Mieskowski welcomed a son, Joseph Henry, Jr. on November 1, 2014.
 He joins his 2 year old big sister Caroline.

 Jeremy Milam, Willoughby Hills, married Lindsay Taylor on July 23, 2005.
 Jeremy is a substitute school teacher for the Willoughby-Eastlake School District.